 What to Wear and Pack For Nicaragua Volcano Boarding

 By doing a Cerro Negro tour, you’ll be provided with all of the safety gear.
-But, you should also pack water, snacks, sunglasses, sunscreen and a hat.
+But, you should also pack a gaiter, water, snacks, sunglasses, sunscreen and a hat.

 For a more comprehensive hiking gear list, check out our 66 Travel Accessories That You Must Travel With.
 Or, for a general summary of everything you’d need for a trip, visit our Ultimate Packing Checklist.